AnsonYua/cardGameMobile/designRef/doc/refactorBattleAnimation.md

     - executes animations in FIFO order
     - exposes event start/end hooks
   - SlotAnimationRenderController
-    - snapshot map of previous slot visuals
+    - snapshot map of pre-animation slot visuals (preview snapshot)
-    - hides running slots while their event animates
-    - updates snapshot when event finishes
+    - updates snapshot for CARD_STAT_MODIFIED using preview slot as base
     - composes the final slots to render
 - no lockedSlots or per-slot merge logic
 - BoardScene orchestrates: